 Indiana town looks at limits after woman is killed by python

 OXFORD, Ind.
-(AP) — An Indiana town is considering restrictions on snakes after a woman was strangled by a 8-foot-long (2.4-meter-long) python.
+(AP) — An Indiana town is considering restrictions on snakes after a woman was strangled by an 8-foot-long (2.4-meter-long) python.

 Town Council president Randy Jones believes it's "almost unanimous" that residents in Oxford want limits on certain snakes.
 He spoke Monday night at the first council meeting since the death last week of Laura Hurst.